joeljk13/dotfiles/README.md

 .vimrc
 ------

  - `jk` is escape.
+It's easy to roll your fingers across these keys quickly.
 It also does more though - it automatically saves the file, if the file hasn't already been saved.
 It also makes sure that vim knows that the file really hasn't been modified, since vim assumes the file gets modified every time you go in insert mode.
 It also clears any trailing whitespace from the current line if you're in insert mode.
  - `<space>` as `<leader>`.
 You can't make mneumonics with it, but it's really easy to type, so I like it.
  - Lots of plugin customization, with plugins like